 The report will now turn to consider to existing literature in the area of equality studies, after which the methodological foundations of the review are outlined in detail.
 Then, we will present the findings in an extensive chapter that is divided as per the aforementioned areas of reform.
 We then turn to the discussion wherein we present a two-strand model for reform demonstrated in a visual diagram.
 We believe the Equality Act 2010 should be modelled upon this, both theoretically and practically.
-The twoapproach encompasses both biological strand which the socioeconomic/sociocultural (new) protected characteristics also allows for intersectional interaction, upon which multiple forms of discrimination claims can be brought forward.
+The twostrand approach which encompasses both the biological (current) and socioeconomic/sociocultural (new) protected characteristics also allows for intersectional interaction, upon which multiple forms of discrimination claims can be brought forward.
 We then turn to offering final comments in the concluding chapter.